sonodima/cw-betterlobby/README.md

 ## Features

 - Invite your friends in the lobby, and then fill it up with other people
-- Fill the lobby back up when someone quits, even after the game has stated
+- Fill the lobby back up when someone quits, even after the game has started
 - Avoid the standard matchmaking experience, which makes it hard to join a session without an error